Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 ### Design
  - Color Scheme
-     -   The main colors I used are green and black.
+     -   The main colors I used are green, white and black.
 - Typography
       -  I used Cambria font style.
 - Imagery